Board of Directors

 Joyce holds a Bachelor of Social Work from the State University of New York at Albany and a Doctor of Jurisprudence from Golden Gate University.

-She lives in San Francisco with her spouse Susan Lowenberg and their daughter Ruthie.
+She currently serves as Chair of the Board of the Gay & Lesbian Victory Institute and as a member of the Board of Camp Tawonga.
+She lives in San Francisco with her spouse Susan Lowenberg and their 14‐year‐old daughter Ruthie.

 Senior Executive Vice President, United States Telecom Association